Is your training accredited?

 We don’t guarantee work, but we will gladly refund your training fee if we don’t get you at least one interview with a prospective employer.
 We pride ourselves in hooking up talented graduates with employers who need digital marketing skills.
 That’s why our video training also covers things like – what it’s like to work in the digital marketing industry and how to create a winning application – in addition to the practical skills.

-Our Hiring Partners are company’s that are actively looking to employ graduate talent, and who have a live project for you to work on under our tutelage.
-They enter into an agreement with us that they will consider employing one of our Digital Marketing Trainees on completion of the training, should the live project have been a success for both parties.
+Our Business Partners are company’s who are either actively looking to employ graduate talent, and/or who have a live project for you to contribute to as part of your training, under our tutelage.
+The Business Partner is under no obligation to offer employment at the end of the project, although we expect this to happen sometimes.
 The recruitment decision, job role and salary are all determined by the employer, not by us.

 What is a Mentor?

-A Digital Marketing For Grads Mentor is the person you will report to throughout the training and who will be on-hand to give you any support and advice that you may need on your campaign plan.
+A Digital Marketing For Grads Mentor is the person you will report to throughout the training and who is the lead marketing person in charge of the Business Partner’s campaign and will be on-hand to give you any support and advice that you may need on your campaign plan.

 What sort of computer equipment do I need?